Suri-Kat/Angular-Issue-App/README.md

 - **Issue detail component** - Displays the detailed information of the given issue.

 ## Future fixes
-- Want to parse the markdown in the issue detail.
+- The markdown in the issue detail is not parsed.
+It would visually look better if it was.
-- The paginator doesn't work as it should
+- The paginator does not work completely as it should.
+Some functional improvements need to be done.